About

 That often means working across boundaries: product definition, backend systems, data flows, infrastructure, frontend surfaces, and the engineering details that make the experience reliable.

-I tend to like work where there are many possible paths forward, and progress depends on taste, iteration, and good feedback.
+I'm usually happiest in work where there are several plausible paths forward, and progress depends on taste, iteration, and good feedback.

 I write notes on software, AI tools, and learning from small projects.
 If you want a better sense of how I think, start with my recent writing or get in touch here.